API-Skeletons/zf-doctrine-graphql/docs/hydrators.rst

 `hydrator` allows complete overriding of the extract service.
 If set the extract and hydrate services will be assigned to the specified hydrator.

-'naming_strategy' is an instance of `Zend\Hydrator\NamingStrategy\NamingStrategyInterface` and is a service manager alias.
+`naming_strategy` is an instance of **Zend\Hydrator\NamingStrategy\NamingStrategyInterface** and is a service manager alias.
 You may only have one `naming_strategy` per hydrator configuration.
 A naming strategy lets you rename fields.

 `strategies` are quite important for extracting entities.
 These can change the extracted value in whatever way you wish such as `rot13()` email addresses.
-The can return an empty value but for that case it's better to filter out the field completely.
+They can return an empty value but for that case it's better to filter out the field completely.

 `filters` are toggle switches for fields.
 If you return false for a field name it will remove the field from the extract